-This camp is an “Original” Catholic HEART Workcamp.
-It is open to those entering the 8th grade in the fall of 2019 and older.
+This camp is a “Next Level” Catholic HEART Workcamp.
+It is open to those entering the 8th grade in the fall of 2020 and older.

 - Showers – The showers are off site 2 minutes away at a local public high school.
 This means there will be no showers on Sunday the day you arrive.
 Please bring a small bag to carry toiletries and a change of clothes to and from the showers.